(2023) No BS Tips On How To Edit a Podcast

 If you're not sure about something and the answer isn't readily available, don't be afraid to seek out advice online.
 There are tons of great groups, forums, and communities created by amateur and professional podcasters for the purpose of education and growth.

-Be polite and take solace in the knowledge that everyone was a beginner at some point!
+Be polite and take solace in the knowledge that everyone was a beginner at some point.

 9) Know When To Say When

 There's nothing wrong with wanting to do your best work.
-We're perfectionists, too!
+We're perfectionists, too.
 However, it's important to realize that for every podcaster, there's a point of diminishing returns when it comes to editing.

-In the heat of the moment, small things often seem make-or-break.
 The reality is that your core listeners just need to be able to hear your voice, stories, opinions, reporting, etc. A few seconds of dead air and a rogue cough or two aren't going to scare them off if they enjoy your content.

-The moral of the story is that you need to learn when to step away from the keyboard!
+The moral of the story is that you need to learn when to step away from the keyboard.

 Wrapping Up

 It is very important for podcasters to edit their work because it can make or break the entire show.
-It's not easy, but armed with these tips, your workflow is sure to improve with time.
+It's not easy, but armed with these podcast editing tips, your workflow is sure to improve with time.

-Until next time, happy podcasting!
+Until next time, happy podcasting.